Pick Blueberries (and Other Fruit) in SoCal

-Blueberries can be eaten fresh, of course, but they can also be used in baking and cooking.
-Blueberry muffins, pies, and pancakes are well-known, but they can also be used in salads, cocktails, and roasted with meats.
+Blueberries can be eaten fresh, of course, but they can also be added to cooked or baked goods.
+Blueberry muffins, pies, and pancakes are well-known, but you can also find them in salads, cocktails, and roasted meat dishes.
 These little berries are very versatile!

 blueberries in cartons